History of the Cleveland Cavaliers: Mike Fratello years

-The Cavaliers revamped their starting lineup during the 1997 off-season, sending guard Bobby Phills, and forward Chris Mills to free agency, and trading Terrell Brandon and Tyrone Hill to the Milwaukee Bucks as part of a three-team trade.
+The Cavs revamped their starting lineup during the 1997 off-season, sending guard Bobby Phills, and forward Chris Mills to free agency, and trading Terrell Brandon and Tyrone Hill to the Milwaukee Bucks as part of a three-team trade.
 They acquired All-Star forward Shawn Kemp from the Seattle SuperSonics (from the three-team trade involving Cleveland, Seattle and Milwaukee) and guard Wesley Person from the Phoenix Suns.
 Later on, players like Kemp and Žydrūnas Ilgauskas added quality to the team, but without further post-season success.
-The Cavaliers did have five All-Stars/All-Rookies in 1998 with Kemp a starting All-Star for the East, Brevin Knight and Ilgauskas on the All-Rookie First Team, and Cedric Henderson and Derek Anderson on the All-Rookie Second Team.
+The Cavs did have five All-Stars/All-Rookies in 1998 with Kemp a starting All-Star for the East, Brevin Knight and Ilgauskas on the All-Rookie First Team, and Cedric Henderson and Derek Anderson on the All-Rookie Second Team.
 No other NBA team has ever been represented by five players at the All-Star celebration or four players as All-Rookies in the same year.
-Still, in the three seasons that Kemp played for the Cavaliers, they managed only one playoff appearance and one playoff win.
+Still, in the three seasons that Kemp played for the Cavs, they managed only one playoff appearance and one playoff win.
 Fratello was fired following the shortened 1998–99 season.

 Early 2000s struggles

-Despite the arrivals of Andre Miller, Brevin Knight, Lamond Murray, Chris Mihm and Carlos Boozer, the Cavaliers were a perennial lottery team for the early part of the 2000s.
+Despite the arrivals of Andre Miller, Brevin Knight, Lamond Murray, Chris Mihm and Carlos Boozer, the Cavs were a perennial lottery team for the early part of the 2000s.
 The 2002–03 team finished with the third-worst record in franchise history (17–65), which earned them a tie for last place in the league and a 22.5% chance at winning the NBA Draft Lottery and the first overall selection.

 Ricky Davis received national attention on March 16, 2003, in game against the Utah Jazz.
 With Cleveland ahead in the game 120–95, Davis was one rebound short of a triple-double with only a few seconds left on the clock.
-After receiving an inbound pass at the Cavaliers' end of the floor, Davis banged the ball off the rim and caught it in attempt to receive credit for a rebound.
+After receiving an inbound pass at the Cavs' end of the floor, Davis banged the ball off the rim and caught it in attempt to receive credit for a rebound.
 Utah's DeShawn Stevenson took offense to this breach of sportsman's etiquette and immediately fouled Davis hard.
 The play did not count as a rebound since firing at one's own team's basket does not count as a shot attempt, and doing so intentionally is a technical foul under NBA rules.
 Since the referees had never seen anyone shoot at his own basket before, they were unfamiliar with the rule and play was allowed to continue.
-This (which led to Davis being nicknamed in Cleveland as "Wrong Rim Ricky") and countless other acts contributed to the Cavaliers' trading of Davis later that year and ushering in a new type of team.
+This (which led to Davis being nicknamed in Cleveland as "Wrong Rim Ricky") and countless other acts contributed to the Cavs' trading of Davis later that year and ushering in a new type of team.